top of page

 Daily Actual Evotranspiration (ETa) at Field scale of 20 m over an agri-zone in Punjab of India, as on 4th June 2022, 05:26 am measured in mm/day.
 Minimum of 0.2 mm/day, maximum of 10.0 mm/day and a mean of 3.8 mm/day was observed

-Figure 20: Daily Actual Evotranspiration (ETa) at Field scale of 20 m over an agri-zone in Punjab of India, as on 4th June 2022, 05:26 am measured in mm/day.
-Minimum of 0.2 mm/day, maximum of 10.0 mm/day and a mean of 3.8 mm/day was observed
+Figure 20: Estimated Daily Actual Evotranspiration (ETa) at field scale (20 m), measured in mm/day, over an agricultural zone in Punjab, India, as on 4th June 2022, 05:26 am.
+Minimum of 0.2 mm/day, Maximum of 10.0 mm/day and a Mean of 3.8 mm/day has been observed.

-CONCLUDING OBSERVATIONS
+1. CONCLUDING OBSERVATIONS

 Estimated Daily Actual Evotranspiration (ETa) at Field-scale of 20 m over another agri-zone in Punjab of India as on 4th June 2022, 05:26 am measured in mm/day (the new study area lies north-west to the previous one while the time of data acquisition remains the same).

-Broadly, the firm's area of expertise can be split into two categories - Geographic Mapping and Operations Mapping.
-The Infographic below highlights our capabilities-
+My firm's services can be split into two categories - Geographic Mapping and Operations Mapping.
+Our range of offerings are listed in the infographic below-

 Regards,